If you’re a member of our Facebook group “PINHOLE PHOTOGRAPHY” (the all CAPS group) you will be aware that we have just run our first challenge.

 - Add a pinhole image (only 1 entry per person) to the challenge album in our Facebook group that fulfills the challenge criteria (no hashtags please)

-- Closing date is the 4th Friday after the challenge is announced.
+- Closing date is the 1st Friday of the next month after the challenge is announced.

 - Winner will choose the next theme and judge it.